Last updated Jan 26, 2023

 Retiring your app

-As the Marketplace grows, it's important for app users to be able to find current, relevant apps.
-Therefore, we try to retire apps that are no longer relevant or compatible with their Atlassian products.
-This helps Marketplace visitors easily discover current and relevant apps, and reduces the likelihood of finding outdated apps.
+As the Marketplace grows, app users need to be able to easily find current and relevant apps.
+Therefore, we try to retire apps no longer relevant or compatible with their Atlassian products.
+This helps Marketplace visitors quickly discover current and relevant apps and reduces the likelihood of finding outdated apps.

 There are two ways for apps to become retired: